-Since inception, we have funded our operations primarily through the sale of certain of our equity securities and convertible notes to investors in private placements, the sale of our ordinary shares in public offerings and the incurrence of bank debt.
+Since inception, we have funded our operations primarily through the sale of certain of our equity securities and convertible notes to investors in private placements, the sale of our ordinary shares in public offerings and the incurrence of bank debt

-As of June 30, 2020, the Company had cash and cash equivalents of \$14.1 million.
-The Company has an accumulated deficit in the total amount of approximately \$175.2 million as of June 30, 2020 and further losses are anticipated in the development of its business.
+As of September 30, 2020, the Company had cash and cash equivalents of \$18.1 million.
+The Company has an accumulated deficit in the total amount of approximately \$179 million as of September 30, 2020 and further losses are anticipated in the development of its business.
 Those factors raise substantial doubt about the Company's ability to continue as a going concern.
 The ability to continue as a going concern is dependent upon the Company obtaining the necessary financing to meet its obligations and repay its liabilities arising from normal business operations when they come due.

-The Company intends to finance operating costs over the next twelve months with existing cash on hand, reducing operating spend, and future issuances of equity and debt securities, or through a combination of the foregoing.
+The Company intends to finance operating costs over the next twelve months with existing cash on hand, continued close examination of its operating spend and potential reduction in specific areas, and future issuances of equity and debt securities, or through a combination of the foregoing.
 However, the Company will need to seek additional sources of financing if the Company requires more funds than anticipated during the next 12 months or in later periods.